santiagopemo/holbertonschool-higher_level_programming/README.md

 This repository contains projects on the Python programming language.
 The projects cover:
 - Python programming
 - If, else, elif
-- loops (while, for)
+- Loops (while, for)
+- Modules
-- lists, tupes
+- Lists, tupes

 ## Requirements :white_check_mark:
 * Ubuntu 14.04 LTS